Tyre Nichols documents: Officer never explained stop to him

 Yet what led to it all remains a mystery.

-The five officers — Haley, Desmond Mills Jr., Tadarrius Bean, Justin Smith and Emmitt Martin III — were fired and charged with second-degree murder.
-Their attorneys have not commented to The Associated Press about the new documents.
+The five officers — Haley, Desmond Mills Jr., Tadarrius Bean, Justin Smith and Emmitt Martin III — have been fired and charged with second-degree murder.
+The new documents offer the most detailed account to date of those officers’ actions.
+Their attorneys have not commented to The Associated Press about the documents.

-A sixth officer also was fired and a seventh suspended of duty.
-Six others could be disciplined, officials disclosed, without providing any details.
+Another officer also has been fired and a seventh suspended of duty.
+Six others may be disciplined, officials disclosed, without providing any details.
 That would bring the total involved to 13.

-Erica Williams, a spokeswoman for the top prosecutor in Memphis, said more charges could be filed.
+Erica Williams, a spokeswoman for the top prosecutor in Memphis, said more charges could still be filed.

 Meanwhile, other residents are coming forward about interactions with Memphis police.